 Please see the full requirements in "Hull Construction Certificate" below.

-Each competitor is required to complete an Offshore Special Regulations checklist which can be obtained from the Documents Page in the REMUS Online Entry System.
+Each competitor is required to complete an Offshore Special Regulations checklist which can be obtained from the Race Documents Page on the RORC Website

 To ensure that your boat was designed and constructed to withstand the rigours of offshore racing, the boat has to meet certain design and constructions standards.